 The Watchdog Timer should first be reset 00H by using WDCLR(WDCON0.6) to ensure that the timer starts from a known state.
 After disable Watchdog Timer through clearing WDTEN (WDCON0.7) will also clear this counter.
 The WDCLR bit is used to reset the Watchdog Timer.
 This bit is self-cleared thus the user doesn't need to clear it.
 After writing 1 to WDCLR, the hardware will automatically clear it.
 After WDTEN set as 1, the Watchdog Timer starts counting.
 The time-out interval is selected by the three bits WPS2, WPS1, and WPS0 (WDCON0[2:0]).
 When the selected time-out occurs, the Watchdog Timer will set the interrupt flag WDTF (WDCON0.5).
 The Watchdog Timer interrupt enable bit locates at EIE.4 register.
 If Watchdog Timer reset is enabled by writing logic 1 to EWRST (WDCON1.0) bit.
-An additional 512 clocks of LIRC delays to expect a counter clearing by setting

-WDCLR.
-If there is no WDCLR setting during this 512-clock period, a reset will happen.
+An additional 512 clocks of the low speed internal RC delays to expect a counter clearing by setting WDCLR.
+If these is no WDCLR setting during this 512-clock period, a reset will happen.
 Once a reset due to Watchdog Timer occurs, the Watchdog Timer reset flag WDTRF (WDCON0.3) will be set.
 This bit keeps unchanged after any reset other than a power-on reset.
 The user may clear WDTRF via software.
 In general, software should restart the counter to put it into a known state by setting WDCLR.
-The Watchdog Timer also provides a WIDPD bit (WDCON0.4) to allow the Watchdog Timer continuing running after the system enters Idle or Power-down operating mode.
+The Watchdog Timer also provides a WIDPD bit (WDCON0.4) to allow the Watchdog Timer continuing running after the system enters into Idle or Power Down operating mode.

-The hardware automatically clears WDT counter after entering or being woken-up from Idle or Power-down mode.
+The hardware automatically clears WDT counter after entering into or being woken-up from Idle or Power-down mode.
 It prevents unconscious system reset.

+WDCON0 - Watchdog Timer Control (TA Flotected)

 7 6 5 4 3 2 1 0

 WDTEN WDCLR WDTF WIDPD WDTRF WPS2 WPS1 WPS0

 R/W W R/W R/W R/W R/W R/W R/W

-Address: D8H Reset value: see Table 7-2 N79E715 SFR Description and Reset Values
+Address: D8H Reset value: see Table 7-2 N79E845/844/8432 SFR Description and Reset Values

-Bit Name Description 7 WDTEN WDT Enable WDTEN is initialized by inverted CWDTEN (CONFIG3, bit-7) at any other resets. ) = Disable WDT at power-on reset.
+Bit Name Description

+7 WDTEN WDT Enable 0,

+WDTEN is initialized by inverted CWDTEN (CONFIG3, bit-7) at any other resets.

+0 = Disable WDT at power-on reset.

 1 = Enable WDT at power-on reset.
-6 WDCLR WDT Counter Clear Writing "1" to clear the WDT counter to 0000H.
-Note that this bit is written-only and has no need to be cleared by being written "0".
-5 WDTF WDT Interrupt Flag This bit will be set by hardware when WDT counter overflows.
-4 WIDPD WDT Running in Idle and Power-down Mode This bit decides whether Watchdog Timer runs in Idle or Power-down mode.
-0 = WDT counter is halted while CPU is in Idle or Power-down mode.
-1 = WDT keeps running while CPU is in Idle or Power-down mode.
+25

+6 WDCLR WDT Counter Clear

+Writing "1" to clear the WDT counter to 0000H.
+Note that this bit is written-only an nd has

+no need to be cleared by being written "0".

+5 WDTF WDT Interrupt Flag

+This bit will be set by hardware when WDT counter overflows.

+4 WIDPD

+4 WIDPD WDT Running in Idle and Power-down Mode

+This bit decides whether Watchdog Timer runs in Idle or Power-Down mode.

+0 = WDT counter is halted while CPU is in Idle or Power-Down mode.

+1 = WDT keeps running while CPU is in Idle or Power-Down mode.

+1.000

+April 23 2014 Page 51 of 183 Revision A2.6